-Patches of red, inflamed skin .
-These are often covered with loose, silver-colored scales.
-These plaques may be itchy and painful.
-They may sometimes crack and bleed.
-In severe cases, they grow and merge into each other, making large areas of inflamed skin.
+- Patches of red, inflamed skin .
+These are often covered with loose, silvery scales.
+They may be itchy and painful, even crack and bleed.
+In serious cases, they grow and run into each other, making large areas of irritated skin.

-Scalp problems .
-Patches of scales or crust may form on your scalp.
+- Scalp problems .
+Patches of scales or crust may form on your head.